Kapsk2801/AudioLeaf/AudioLeaf/README.md

-AudioLeaf
+# AudioLeaf

-AudioLeaf is a modern web app that lets you upload PDF files and listen to them using your browser’s built-in Text-to-Speech (TTS) engine.
+AudioLeaf is a modern web application that lets you upload PDF files and listen to them using your browser’s built-in Text-to-Speech (TTS) engine.

+---

-Features
+## Features

-Upload PDF files
+- Upload PDF files

-Extract and display text
+- Extract and display text

-Listen using TTS (Web Speech API)
+- Listen using TTS (Web Speech API)

-Playback controls: Play, Pause, Stop
+- Playback controls: Play, Pause, Stop

-Page navigation
+- Page navigation

-Voice and speed selection
+- Voice and speed selection

-Fully responsive design
+- Fully responsive design

-Built with accessibility in mind
+- Built with accessibility in mind

+---

-Tech Stack
+## Tech Stack

-React 19 + Vite
+- **React 19 + Vite**

-PDF.js for text extraction
+- **PDF.js** for text extraction

-Web Speech API for TTS
+- **Web Speech API** for TTS

-Tailwind CSS (optional)
+- **Tailwind CSS** (optional)

+---